 1. It raises employee productivity.

-In a landmark study cited in the Harvard Business Review, call center workers on Ctrip—a Chinese travel website—were given the option to volunteer to work from home for nine months.
+In a landmark study cited in the Harvard Business Review(PDF), call center workers on Ctrip—a Chinese travel website—were given the option to volunteer to work from home for nine months.
 Half the volunteers did so; the other half was the control group and thus continued to work at the office each day.

 The study revealed that “people working from home completed 13.5 percent more calls than the staff in the office did—meaning that Ctrip got almost an extra workday a week out of them,” according to Stanford University professor Nicholas Bloom.